lihaoyi/scala.rx/readme.md

 This is handy if your dependency graph contains some asynchronous elements.
 For example, you could have a `Rx` which depends on another `Rx`, but requires an asynchronous web request to calculate its final value.
 With `async`, the results from the asynchronous web request will be pushed back into the change propagation graph automatically when the `Future` completes, starting off another propagation run and conveniently updating the rest of the graph which depends on the new result.

 `async` optionally takes a second argument which causes out-of-order `Future`s to be dropped.
-This is useful if you always want to have the result of the most recently-created `Future` which completed.
+This is useful if you always want to have the result of the most recently-created `Future` which completed, rather than the most-recently-completed `Future`.

 ###Timer